thespis-rs/thespis_impl/README.md

 - Another common approach is the transactor.
 For example, multiple actors may require to modify their internal state in a coordinated manner.
 A transactor, which is a dedicated actor for coordinating transactional operations of multiple actors, can help in this situation by providing abstract transaction logic.
 Some transactors also apply STM concepts for transactional behavior [Les09,Les11].

+- use ArcStr?
+- let nosend macro generate the hanlde method? and maybe rename it to async_fn_local
 - let an actor decide to ignore certain messages
 - https://berb.github.io/diploma-thesis/original/054_actors.html
 - inbox, cooperative yielding every x messages?